bradleyhop/frontend-mentor-expenses-chart-component/README.md

 I did not want to use a library to draw the chart for this project.
-The design and data did not seem complex, so I challenged myself to use only CSS and javascript.
+The design and data did not seem complex, so I challenged myself to use only CSS and Javascript.

 I dynamically draw the bars on the chart so that the height reflexes the value.
 At the same time, I needed to check if that value was the max value to apply custom CSS to that particular element.
-I also need to assign a value to a custom html attribute for each bar, which draws the tooltip elements on hovering a bar.
-Vue made all this mostly painless:
+I also need to assign a value to a custom HTML Attribute for each bar, which draws the tooltip elements on hovering a bar.
+Vue.js made all this mostly painless:

 ```html
     <div